shr-project/meta-webosose/meta-webos-backports/README.md

 If you're looking for backports from langdale, mickledore, nanbield, scarthgap to kirkstone, check kirkstone branch.
 If you're looking for backports from mickledore, nanbield, scarthgap to langdale, check langdale branch.
 If you're looking for backports from nanbield, scarthgap to mickledore, check mickledore branch.
-Backports from 5.0 (Scarthgap) to 4.3 (Nanbield) are in "meta-webos-backports-5.0" subdirectory.
+If you're looking for backports from scarthgap to nanbield, check nanbield branch.

 See https://wiki.yoctoproject.org/wiki/Releases for complete list of releases.